jacksenteh/KPMG_Virtual_Internship/docs/index.md

 ```
 Please note that a few functions have been left out on this blog.
 The complete code could be found in the [*Data_Analysis.ipynb*](https://github.com/jacksenteh/KPMG_Virtual_Internship/blob/master/Data_Analysis.ipynb) file.
-After the rough pre-process and transformation, the dataframe obtain is shown below:
+After the imprudent pre-process and transformation, we should have the following dataframe:

 ![Pearson_correlation](images/pearson_corr_1.png)

 As you can see from the Pearson correlation plot, most of the customer demographics does not correlate with the number of bike accessory purchased (i.e., *purchased_history_bin*).
 At this point, we can assume that 1) the pre-processing is not sufficient and required some features engineering
 or 2) the customer demographics simply won't affect the market.
-Since we don't have enough information or evidence to verify our hypothesis, we should just move on to include the transaction data.
+As I mentioned earlier, let's just work on what we have first which is merging with the transaction data.

 ```bash